jeffpar/lonedissent/_pages/transcripts/featured/brown1/briggs-and-davis.md

 districts. </p>
 <p>MR. MOORE: Yes. </p>
 <p>MR. JUSTICE FRANKFURTER: I suppose that is one thing.
 But to have the parties
-or the state which would be involved, whatever <a name="page48"></a>the political unit, say, &quot;This is what we are going to do,&quot; and have the district court pass on whether that conforms to this hypothetical decree, is another thing, isn&#39;t it? </p>
+or the state which would be involved, whatever the political unit, say, &quot;This is what we are going to do,&quot; and have the district court pass on whether that conforms to this hypothetical decree, is another thing, isn&#39;t it? </p>
 <p>MR. MOORE: Well, Your Honor, we think, to further answer the question—I did not